thuiar/MMSA-FET/README.md

 The `custom_config.json` is the path to a custom config file, the format of which is introduced below.

-For detailed usage, please read [APIs](https://github.com/FlameSky-S/MMSA-FET/wiki/APIs).
+For detailed usage, please read [APIs](https://github.com/FlameSky-S/MMSA-FET/wiki/APIs) and [Command Line Arguments](https://github.com/FlameSky-S/MMSA-FET/wiki/Command-Line-Arguments).

 ## 3. Config File